search icon

 Copyright Patent

-Registering a trademark for your logo requires time, effort, and money.
+Registering a federal trademark for your logo requires time, effort, and money.
 You can do all the work yourself or let a professional trademark attorney take care of everything for you.
+There are also trademark filing services that can assist you.

 Make sure you own the logo rights

-How do you know who is the rightful owner of your logo?
-Well, that depends on how your emblem was created.
+How do you know who the rightful owner of your logo is?
+It depends on how your emblem was created.

 • If you designed a logo all by yourself using a graphic editor or online logo makers, there’s nothing to worry about because all logo rights belong to you.